JetBrains/space-app-tutorials/kotlin/space-events/README.md

 * Adding a user to a team named `MyTeam`: once a user is added to the team, the application sends an on-boarding message to the user.

+Webhooks can be created manually for your applications in Space UI, or they can be created automatically via API.
+This app demonstrates the automatic creation of webhooks via API on app installation.

 ## Running application locally

 Run `./gradlew run` command to start the application.
 The application uses a Postgres database which it automatically